 Free and restricted shares have an equal entitlement to equity and profits.
-At the Annual General Meeting (AGM), each restricted share entitles the holder to 20 votes and each free share to one vote.
+The difference is that at the (Annual) General Meeting, each restricted share entitles the holder to 20 votes and each free share to one vote.
 No shareholder’s shares are entitled to vote with more votes than one tenth of the total number of votes of the shares represented at the Meeting (Item 9 in the Articles of Association).